rudradevmandal/abc/docs/Blog/Podolsky 1928.md

 The above equation exatly matches the one in \eqref{eq:Sr3}.
 That means, the Hamiltonian in \eqref{eq:H4} is in Quantum-Mechanically Correct form.

-A lot of proofs are ommitted from this article to keep it concise as well as not to make the reader go bonkers while reading such heavy mathematical proofs.
-But, a comprehensive set of proofs can be found here.
+A lot of proofs are ommitted from this article to keep it concise as well as not to make the reader go bonkers with the overwhelmingly amount of heavy mathematical proofs.
+But, a comprehensive set of proofs can be found [here](https://rudradevmandal.github.io/abc/docs/Extras/Podolsky%201928e/).